What is a Milestone in Project Management?

 Milestones break projects into phases

-A good milestone in project management example is the launch of a product, where different phases can be easily broken up by key events, like getting final design approval for the product, or the product arriving at the warehouse for shipping.
-Every project management system should have four phases, and project management milestones examples should mark the phases of initiation, planning, implementation and closure.
+A good example of a milestone in project management is the launch of a product.
+Different phases can be broken up by critical events, like getting final design approval for the product or the product arriving at the warehouse for shipping.
+Project management milestones should mark the four phases in the project life cycle: initiation, planning, implementation, and closure.

-One project milestone example might be as simple as placing the final product order, or signing off on the cover artwork for a magazine launch.
+One project milestone might be as simple as placing the final product order or signing off on the cover artwork for a magazine launch.

 How to visualize project milestones

-You might be wondering how to visualize project milestones.
-This can be tricky if they aren’t necessarily date driven.
-One of the easiest ways to visualize project milestones is with a Gantt chart where you can understand which milestones are outstanding, and what tasks might be holding them up.
+You might be wondering how to visualize project milestones, which can be tricky if they aren’t necessarily deadline-driven.
+One of the easiest ways to visualize project milestones is with a Gantt chart, which shows the outstanding milestones and the tasks that might be holding them up.

 How to share milestones with project stakeholders

-It’s much easier to make progress on a project if each stakeholder knows about each milestone.
+It’s much easier to make progress on a project if your stakeholders know about each milestone.
 So how can you share milestones with project stakeholders?
-Simply assign stakeholders to the milestone, and the event will appear in their dashboard.
+Using Wrike, you can assign stakeholders to the milestone task so the event will appear on their dashboard.

-Wrike even offers a built-in Conflicts Monitor, a widget that can identify potential scheduling conflicts so your team can avoid bottlenecks and make it to project completion more smoothly.
+Wrike even offers a built-in Conflicts Monitor to identify potential scheduling conflicts so your team can avoid bottlenecks and make it to project completion smoothly.